glouppe/info8006-introduction-to-ai/lecture2.md

 Yes, provided the correct decision can be made on the basis of the current percept.
 That is, if the environment is fully observable, deterministic and known.

+R: rework what is illustrated in the figures.

 ---

 # Problem-solving agents